EnrieJohn31/EnrieJohn31/README.md

 - 👋 Hi, I am Enrie John Edem
+- 🎓Bachelor of Science in Information Technology
-- 👀 I’m interested in Android Development , Java , Arduino
+- 👀 I’m interested in PHP ,Android Development , Java , Arduino
-- 🌱 I’m currently working as a Software Developer working with PHP Web Development using Laravel Framework
+- 👔 I’m currently working as a Software Developer working with PHP Web Development using Laravel Framework
 - 📫 How to reach me in my email enriejohnedem@gmail.com or my Linkedin https://www.linkedin.com/in/enrie-john-edem-6073a8223/

 <!---